egor-tensin/blog/_posts/2020-05-20-makefile-escaping.md

 title: Escaping characters in Makefile
 excerpt: Making less error-prone.
 ---
-I'm a big sucker for irrelevant neatpicks like properly quoting arguments in shell scripts.
+I'm a big sucker for irrelevant nitpicks like properly quoting arguments in shell scripts.
 I've also recently started using GNU make as a substitute for one-line shell scripts (so instead of a bunch of scripts like build.sh, deploy.sh, test.sh I